kubeshop/tracetest/examples/tracetest-lightstep/README.md

 This will start the OpenTelemetry Demo.
 Open up `http://localhost:8084` to make sure it's working.
 But, you're not sending the traces anywhere.

-Let's fix this by configuring Tracetest and OpenTelemetry Collector.
+Let's fix this by configuring Tracetest and OpenTelemetry Collector to forward trace data to both Lightstep and Tracetest.

 ## Tracetest